newmexicoCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What Do You Do if You Are On Trial For a Crime in New Mexico?

-In New Mexico, persons charged with criminal offenses face an intricate legal system instituted by the state and enforced by the courts.
+In New Mexico, persons charged with criminal offenses usually face an intricate legal system instituted by the state and enforced by the courts.
 Accused persons may require legal counsel to navigate the system; however, accused persons may also choose to face the system as Pro Se litigants.
 All alleged offenders have a right to an attorney.
 If they cannot afford to hire an attorney, the court may appoint an attorney, especially if the offense is punishable by imprisonment.

 What Percentage of Criminal Cases Go to Trial in New Mexico?

 In the 2019 fiscal year, New Mexico District Courts reported 125,231 cases statewide.
-Of these cases, 23% were adult criminal cases, and 6% juvenile criminal cases.
+Of these cases, 23% were adult criminal cases, and 6% were juvenile criminal cases.
 District Courts are New Mexico’s general jurisdiction courts tasked with hearing criminal and civil cases.
 The Bernalillo County Metropolitan court had 66,824 new and reopened cases, out of which 22,180 criminal cases went to trial.
 Magistrate courts had 145,457 new and reopened cases, of which 35% were criminal.
 New Mexico Magistrate courts conducted 9,067 criminal trials in 2019.

 When Does a Criminal Defendant Have the Right to a Trial?